 Gaming headsets, especially the ones with surround sound functionality, have always been considered as a marketing gimmick by several users ever since it came into existence.
 If you ask me, I would both agree and disagree to those claims.
 The surround sound gaming headsets that used to come out in the beginning, like a few years ago, were definitely the worst headsets you could possibly buy for gaming.

 Yes, you can pinpoint the exact location of your enemies with most of these headsets and kill them before they even know it.
 Well, we’re talking about the big guns in the headset market that are actually worth the price if you’re looking for a surround sound experience on a headset.
 So, if you’re looking forward to buy one in the near future, here are the 10 best 7.1 surround sound headsets for gaming you can buy.

-Best 7.1 Surround Sound Headsets You Can Buy (2020)
+Best 7.1 Surround Sound Headsets (Updated July 2020)

 1. Sennheiser PC 373D USB Gaming Headset

-This headset features an in-line control to active Dolby 7.1 virtual surround sound with the company’s Transducer technology, which lets you hear even the finest details in the game.
+This headset features an in-line control to activate Dolby 7.1 virtual surround sound with the company’s Transducer technology, which lets you hear even the finest details in the game.
 The headset makes use of the Sennheiser Surround Dongle Software for the 7.1 profile.
-The plush velvet ear cups make this one of the most comfortable headsets to wear, as your ears wont start sweating or experience discomfort even after hours of gaming.
+The plush velvet ear cups make this one of the most comfortable headsets to wear, as your ears won’t start sweating or experience discomfort even after hours of gaming.

 As much as we love and enjoy the impeccable audio quality of this headset, it has it’s fair share of downsides as well.
 First of all, it’s a wired headset.
 Being the most expensive one in the list, it’s unacceptable that Sennheiser didn’t add a wireless mode.

 Other than that, the PC 373D, just like all other Sennheiser products doesn’t disappoint in terms of build quality.
 The price tag of nearly 240 bucks nearly manages to make our jaws drop, especially considering this is a wired headset.
 That being said, if you have the cash and if you’re a loyal fan of the Sennheiser brand, nobody should stop you from purchasing this headset.